npeshekncsu/st558-project2/Readme.md

 ST-558, Project 2
 ================
 Nataliya Peshekhodko
-2023-09-30

-- <a
-  href="#1-vignette-for-reading-and-summarizing-data-from-an-iqair-apis"
-  id="toc-1-vignette-for-reading-and-summarizing-data-from-an-iqair-apis">1
-  Vignette for reading and summarizing data from an IQAir APIs</a>
-  - <a href="#11-overall-goal" id="toc-11-overall-goal">1.1 Overall Goal</a>
-  - <a href="#12-packages" id="toc-12-packages">1.2 Packages</a>
-  - <a href="#13-functions-for-reading-data-from-iqair-apis"
-    id="toc-13-functions-for-reading-data-from-iqair-apis">1.3 Functions for
-    reading data from IQAir APIs</a>
-  - <a href="#14-exploratory-data-analysis"
-    id="toc-14-exploratory-data-analysis">1.4 Exploratory Data Analysis</a>
-    - <a href="#141-eda-for-countries" id="toc-141-eda-for-countries">1.4.1
-      EDA for countries</a>
-    - <a href="#142-eda-for-the-us-states"
-      id="toc-142-eda-for-the-us-states">1.4.2 EDA for the US states</a>
+2023-10-01

-# 1 Vignette for reading and summarizing data from an IQAir APIs
+# Vignette for reading and summarizing data from an IQAir APIs

-## 1.1 Overall Goal
+## Overall Goal

 Vignettes are explanations of some concept, package, etc. with text, code, and output interweaved.
 Our goal with this project is to create a